sergsb/molcomplib/README.md

 ## Introduction
-Molcomplib is a key component of the MolCompass project.
+`molcomplib` is a key component of the `MolCompass` project.

-It is a python library, that provides a pretrained parametric t-SNE model for molecular visualization.
+It is a python library, that provides the pretrained parametric t-SNE model for molecular visualization.
-This model was trained on ChEMBL data (about 1 Million molecules).
+This model was trained on ChEMBL data (about 1 Million of molecules).
+This library generates X and Y coordinates for compounds so that similar compounds group together forming well-recognisible clusters.
+The library is lightweight, and requires only `rdkit` and `numpy`

 ## Installation
 You can install it directly from github: